Pigeons can be fun.

 Pigeon excrements destroy the protective layer of your vehicle’s paint.
 This leads to discolouring and deep damages to the paint which could lead to rust spots.
 Don’t leave pigeon poop on your paint for too long.
 You can also book a mobile car wash service to take care of all kinds of bird dropping and tree sap for you.
 Or if the pigeons have already damaged your paint you can take advantage of a mobile detailing service which will remedy the damages and apply a fresh protective layer over your vehicle to prevent further damages.

-How to get rid of pigeons without hurting them
+How to get rid of pigeons

 Once you notice that your home has become a target for pigeons, it’s important to act fast and deter them before they get too many.
 It’s easy to keep birds off your roof with deterrents like wire coils, stainless steel wires, and spikes.
 So, here is how to get rid of pigeons without hurting them.